LFGAmy/LFGAmy/README.md

 ## Amy Mayernik
-Founder & CEO @ Dott | 15+ years in event marketing, field marketing & experiential
+Founder @ Dott | 20+ years in field marketing, events & experiential

 Building Dott — one system to plan, forecast, prove, and score event investment.
 Private beta May 2026.